From Apollo to Artemis: TROY students dive into humanity’s lunar comeback

 Dr. Minarčík will host a series of public lectures and discussion panels as part of his visit.

-Troy University will welcome Fulbright Scholar Dr. Jiří Minarčík a mathematician from the Czech Republic specializing in mathematical modeling, geometric flows and computational geometry, for a series of public lectures and events on the Troy Campus from March 23–26.
+Troy University will welcome Fulbright Scholar Dr. Jiří Minarčík, a mathematician from the Czech Republic specializing in mathematical modeling, geometric flows and computational geometry, for a series of public lectures and events on the Troy Campus from March 23–26.

 Hosted by the Center for Relativity and Cosmology and the University Honors Global Scholars Program through a Fulbright Outreach Lecturing…